College football schedule, games 2018: What to watch in Week 6, TV channels, kickoff times

 The biggest games

-No. 19 Texas vs. No. 6 Oklahoma, FOX, noon: The Longhorns have reeled off four straight wins and look like they're thinking about possibly starting the trek to being "back."
+No. 19 Texas vs. No. 6 Oklahoma, Fox, noon: The Longhorns have reeled off four straight wins and look like they're thinking about possibly starting the trek to being "back."
 A win over the Sooners would not only accelerate that process, but give them the leg up in the chase for the Big 12 Championship Game.
 A win over Texas, however, might look a little better to Oklahoma's College Football Playoff resume.

 No. 5 LSU vs. No. 22 Florida, CBS, 3:30 p.m.: The upstart Tigers will hit the road to take on a Gators team that is feeling great after wins over rival Tennessee and at Mississippi State.
 With both defenses looking sharp, this one might come down to which quarterback makes the clutch plays in the fourth quarter.
 Florida has not lost four straight SEC home games since World War II.